 How to Remove Candle Wax from Carpet

-I have Scentsy wax warmers all around the house and I have for years.
-The kids steer clear of them really well.
-But this week I added a new one to Jerry’s desk in the playroom.
-It has a lovely cinnamon scent called Christmas Cottage and it had really just melted all the way.
+But I had added a new one to Jerry’s desk in the playroom and it had just melted all the way from solid.
 I was at the store when I received this text.

 How to remove wax from Carpet and Fabric

 - Lay paper towels over wax spots

 - Dab gently with a hot iron until spots transfer to paper towel